NLI Holdings, Inc.

 Scan Results

 Daily timeframeNLI Holdings, Inc., through its subsidiaries, operates in the component products industry in Europe, North America, the Asia Pacific, and internationally.
-With a market capitalization of $289.0M, it sits in micro-cap territory.
+At a $288.5M market cap, NLI Holdings, Inc. ranks as a micro-cap company within industrials.
 The company manufactures and sells mechanical and electronic cabinet locks and other locking mechanisms, including disc tumbler locks; pin tumbler locking mechanisms under KeSet, System 64, TuBar, and Turbine brands; and electronic locks under CompX eLock and StealthLock brands for use in various applications, such as mailboxes, ignition systems, file cabinets, desk drawers, tool storage cabinets, high security medical cabinetry, integrated inventory and access control secured narcotics boxes, electronic circuit panels, storage compartments, gas station security, vending, and cash containment machines.

 Market Cap